omarvsoft/new-architecture-mock-up/README.md

 `<label.all.product/>`

->Additionally more labels can be configured in the fragments files yml.
+>Additionally labels can be configured in the fragments files yml.
 Consider that labels and selector must be the same